Robustified Gaussian quasi-likelihood inference for volatility: Introduction

 for some user-input constants $C,\rho>0$.
-We also refer to \cite{AmoGlo21} for a contrast function based on a smoothed version of the indicator function of the event \eqref{hm:local.filter}. \item \textit{Global-threshold estimation for non-ergodic regression with jumps.} The paper \cite{InaYos21} proved the asymptotic mixed normality and the polynomial-type large deviation inequality for the associated statistical random fields.
-They proposed to remove a portion of large increments from the Gaussian quasi-likelihood in an appropriate manner.
-To conduct their procedure, we need to construct a preliminary estimator of the spot volatility. \end{itemize} The threshold estimators should efficiently work if the threshold is suitably chosen, although how to choose the threshold is a rather delicate problem; indeed, calibration of the best filter is a non-asymptotic problem with a very large degree of freedom, the meaning of ``best'' itself being a lot of things.
+We also refer to \cite{AmoGlo21} for a contrast function based on a smoothed version of the indicator function of the event \eqref{hm:local.filter}. \item \textit{Global-threshold estimation for non-ergodic regression with jumps.} The previous work \cite{InaYos21} proposed the global jump detection filter, which removes a portion of large increments from the Gaussian quasi-likelihood in an appropriate manner.
+They proved the asymptotic mixed normality and the uniform tail-probability estimate for the associated statistical random fields.
+Their estimation procedure requires several user-specified elements, including a preliminary estimator for the spot volatility and a threshold sequence to filter out large increments. \end{itemize} The threshold estimators should perform efficiently if the threshold is appropriately chosen, although choosing the threshold is a delicate problem.
+Indeed, calibration of the best filter is a non-asymptotic problem with considerable degrees of freedom; the meaning of ``best'' itself encompasses several aspects, including unbiasedness and/or minimum variance in a finite sample, computational efficiency (stability), and so on.
 Relatedly, we also refer to \cite{MasUeh21} for estimation of ergodic diffusions with compound-Poisson jumps based on testing the presence of jumps through the self-normalized residuals; the strategy does not involve any thresholding, but requires repeated computations after removing the largest increments until the rejection of the presence of jumps is terminated.
 While the estimation procedure of \cite{MasUeh21} is easy to implement and hence practical, the theoretical consideration was made only for a limited class of coefficients.